Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 Variable Declaration and Initialization

-To use a variable, you need to declare and initialize it.
+To use a variable, it first needs to be declared and initialized.
 Declaration involves specifying the variable's name and data type, while initialization assigns an initial value to the variable.

 int score; // Declaration of an integer variable named "score"